Seeking Help Doesn’t Mean You’re ‘Crazy or Weak.’

 Solitary Confinement and Social Deprivation

-“There are few, if any, forms of imprisonment that appear to produce so much psychological trauma as isolation,” Haney says.
-“For many prisoners, the absence of regular, normal interpersonal contact creates a pervasive feeling of unreality.”
+“There are few, if any, forms of imprisonment that cause as much psychological harm as isolation,” says Haney.
+“For many prisoners, the lack of regular, normal human contact leads to a deep sense of unreality.”

-“It borders on being common sense, but it is common sense with empirical research to support it,” Haney says.
-“So much of what we do and who we are is rooted in a social context.
-When people experience extreme isolation and social exclusion, they suffer.”
+“It might seem like common sense, but it’s common sense backed by solid research,” Haney explains.
+“So much of our identity and behavior is shaped by social connections.
+When people are subjected to extreme isolation and social exclusion, they inevitably suffer.”

 Click HERE to download and read the Testimony of Professor Craig Haney, Senate Judiciary Subcommittee on the Constitution, Civil Rights, and Human Rights Hearing on Solitary Confinement, June 19, 2012.